-Burnout can feel like a fog: people who suffer from it describe symptoms of burnout such as lowered productivity, a lack of enthusiasm, and feeling totally drained.
-A reader of Alison Green’s “Ask A Manager” describes her experience at a high-stress job where she feels overworked: “I’m tired all the time and grumpy.
+People who suffer from it describe symptoms of burnout such as lowered productivity, a lack of enthusiasm, and feeling totally drained.
+A reader of Alison Green’s “Ask A Manager” describes her experience at a high-stress job where she tackles a heavy workload: “I’m tired all the time and grumpy.
 Worse, in the last couple weeks I seem to be losing the ability to think.
 I’ll read an email and be unable to make sense of the words, or unable to figure out what to do with it…”

 Perhaps the worst thing about burnout is that it won’t just go away on its own over time.
-You have to deal with it head-on, which means having a conversation with your manager.
+You have to take action to combat and avoid future burnout, which means having a conversation with your manager.
 If the prospect of telling your manager that you're drowning under a heavy workload and feel detached creates a squirming ball of panic within you, that’s okay.
 Productivity expert Julie Morgenstern identifies part of why it’s so difficult: “In the bottom of your belly is the feeling that if you can’t handle the work, there’s someone else who can; you feel dispensable.”
-You feel as though, if you can’t cut it— the long hours, having to constantly check your email from home or during your vacation days, the endless duties— you’ll lose your job to someone who can handle it all with grace.
+You feel as though, if you can’t cut it— the long hours, having to constantly check your email from home or during your vacation days, the endless duties— you’ll lose your job to someone who can handle all that workplace stress with grace.

 “The natural tendency is to think, ‘I am not working hard enough, smart enough, or efficiently enough.
 I should be able to handle this,’” adds Morgenstern.
 “So you suffer in silence.”
 Liane Davey, cofounder of 3COze Inc., explains why you shouldn’t let this stop you from speaking up: “You overcommit because you are ambitious or you want to impress your boss, but then when you fail to deliver — or deliver work that is rushed or of poor quality — it sends a message that you are not reliable.”